RealZYZhang/RealZYZhang.github.io/research.md

 My current research specifically focuses on how to use AI, such as reinforcement learning (RL), to optimize real-world traffic signals.
 As of now, I am working on upgrading a real traffic signal to be controlled by RL.
 Stay tuned for more progress on this project!

-During the last three years, I was very fortunate to be involved in building the world's first AI (i.e., RL) based Variable Speed Limit (VSL) system located on Interstate 24 southeast of Nashville, TN, USA.
+During the last three years, I was very fortunate to be involved in building the world's first AI (i.e., RL) based variable speed limit (VSL) system located on Interstate 24 southeast of Nashville, TN, USA.
 I was a main contributor in developing the AI Decision Support System and participated in designing the RL algorithm.
 I learned a ton about the ITS deployment challenges from this project.
 And BTW, see, this is a cyber-physical system!

 I received enormous help from our industrial collaborators, including (alphabetically) Arcadis, Miovision, Southwest Research Institute, and Stantec.
 That confirms for me the significance of academia-industry collaborations and encourages me to extend my connections further.